Montana’s 5 Amish communities are scattered across the state

 Montana has had a continuous Amish presence since 1974.
-The state’s 5 communities range from the oldest at Rexford (Lincoln County) in the state’s mountainous northwest corner, to Rosebud County in the eastern Plains.
+The state’s 13 communities range from the oldest at Rexford (Lincoln County) in the state’s mountainous northwest corner, to Rosebud County in the eastern Plains.
+The state’s Amish population as of 2024 is approximately 1,520 Amish people.

 Amish first settled in Montana in 1903, though that pioneer community has since ceased to exist.
-The current group of Montana Amish settlements includes 4 communities founded in the last fifteen years.
+The current group of Montana Amish settlements includes nine communities founded in the last ten years.

-- Rexford, Lincoln County (West Kootenai)-The West Kootenai area, lying a few miles from Canada, is home to the oldest Montana Amish settlement.
-Rexford holds a yearly school auction in late spring.
+- Rexford, Lincoln County (West Kootenai) – The West Kootenai area, lying a few miles from Canada, is home to the oldest Montana Amish settlement.
+The Rexford group holds a yearly school auction in late spring.

-- Other Montana settlements-Small Amish communities are also found in Jefferson, Fergus, and Rosebud Counties.
+- Other Montana settlements – Amish communities are also found in over a half-dozen other locations in the state.

 The oldest Montana Amish community is found near the town of Rexford in Lincoln County.
 Amish first settled here in 1974.
-Despite its age, the community is small, at just a single congregation.
+Despite its age, the community is small, at just a single congregation (approximately 190 Amish in this case).
 The area is commonly known and referred to as West Kootenai.

 The West Kootenai community, lying a stone’s throw from the Canadian border, is known for its impressive vistas and scenic mountain views.
 Amish from Eastern settlements traveling in the West are known to stop and visit at Rexford among other communities.